Why Sponsor Oils? | source | all docs for version 0.20.0 | all versions | oilshell.org

 How to Parse Shell Like a Programming Language (2019 blog post) covers some of the same material.
 (As of 2024, it's still pretty accurate, although there have been minor changes.)

-The test suite test/lossless.sh invokes osh --tool lossless-cat $file
+The test suite test/lossless.sh invokes osh --tool lossless-cat $file.

-tool does this:
+The lossless-cat tool does this:

 Now, do the tokens "add up" to the original file?
 That's what we call the lossless invariant.